-The Perfect Left Hand: A Guide for Guitarists
+The Perfect Classical Guitar Left Hand: A Guide for All Levels

 How should we position and move our left hand when playing guitar?
 Are there best practices and ways to avoid injury?
-What should we look for to troubleshoot left-hand issues?
+What should we look for to troubleshoot left-hand technique?

 The Role and Goal of the Left Hand